httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Two origins, A and B, are considered same-site if the following algorithm returns true:

+1. If A and B are both the same globally unique identifier, return true.

-1. If A and B are both scheme/host/port triples:
+2. If A and B are both scheme/host/port triples:

     1. If A's scheme does not equal B's scheme, return false.